 1. HOME funds are available for new construction, acquisition/rehabilitation, or rehabilitation of rental units.

 ELIGIBLE PROPERTIES

 - 1. Properties may be a single building, multiple buildings, or scattered sites that are in the same market area. - 2.
-Properties must qualify as a "Project" as defined in the "Definitions" section of this Manual. - 3-2.
 Properties may be privately or publicly owned (with the exception of public housing units).

 INELIGIBLE PROPERTIES